nighttardis/dockerIdsEngines/README.md

 #### easy_button.sh ####
 After cloning the repo, simply run the ./easy_button.sh script.
-Add the --install_all flag to install docker and all the images Add the --install_docker flag to install docker.
+Add the --install-all flag to install docker and all the images Add the --install-docker flag to install docker.
-Add the --install_images to enable pulling down all images
+Add the --install-images to enable pulling down all images
-Add the --proxy_setup to prompt for proxy configuration Add the --docker_snort_2.9.6.0 to enable pulling down the snort-2.9.6.0 image
+Add the --proxy-setup to prompt for proxy configuration Add the --docker-snort-2.9.6.0 to enable pulling down the snort-2.9.6.0 image
-Add the --docker_snort_2.9.7.2 to enable pulling down the snort-2.9.7.2 image
+Add the --docker-snort-2.9.7.2 to enable pulling down the snort-2.9.7.2 image
-Add the --docker_snort_2.9.7.2_openappid to enable pulling down the snort-2.9.7.2_openappid image
+Add the --docker-snort-2.9.7.2-openappid to enable pulling down the snort-2.9.7.2_openappid image

 If no --install_images or one of the docker-snort-* flags are set, no images will be pulled down.